bitlap/validation-scala/README.md

 ### Scala 3 Compiler Plugin

-> It only supports scala 3!
+> It does not support annotations with group parameters and only supports scala 3!

 Add the following code to `build.sbt`:
 ```scala